 - Remove excess moisture from the tofu by gently pressing it between towels.
 Then cut it into bite-sized cubes.
 (I make mine about 3/4-inch.)
 Set aside.

 - Make the Asian Garlic Sauce: mince garlic.
-Then in a shallow pan, (I use an 8x8" glass baking dish) add the 3 ingredients for the garlic sauce.
+Then in a shallow pan, (I use an 8×8" glass baking dish) add the three ingredients for the garlic sauce.
 Stir to combine.

-- Add tofu cubes to the sauce and gently toss until thoroughly coated. (*Optional: if you have time, cover and refrigerate to marinate for at least 30 minutes.
+- Add tofu cubes to the sauce and gently toss until thoroughly coated. (*Optional: if you have time, cover and refrigerate to marinate for at least 30 minutes or a few hours.)

-- After tofu marinates and rice is almost finished cooking, begin cooking the tofu: in a skillet, heat 1-2 Tbsp. oil over medium heat.
+- When ready, cook the tofu: in a medium/large skillet, heat sesame oil over medium heat.

-- Once oil is hot, carefully add the marinated tofu and spread out in a single layer.
-Cook without stirring for 5 minutes or until browned on one side.
-Flip them, and cook for another few minutes.
+- Once oil is hot, carefully add the marinated tofu (with any remaining sauce) and spread out the cubes in a single layer.
+Simmer and cook without stirring for 5-7 minutes or until lightly seared on one side.
+Flip, and cook for another few minutes.

-- Slice green onions and add to the pan during the last 1-2 minutes of cooking.
+- Meanwhile, slice green onions and add to the pan during the last 1-2 minutes of cooking.
 (Sometimes I add a little more hoisin or tamari if the pan becomes dry.
 The sauce should almost completely absorb into the tofu however.)

-- Serve tofu over a hot bed of rice, garnished with sesame seeds or more green onions if desired.
+- Great served warm over brown rice/quinoa (and garnished with sesame seeds or more green onions if desired).

 Nutrition Per Serving (estimate)

 Enjoying this Asian Tofu?
 Feel free to also check out the full “Asian-Inspired” recipe archives on the blog for more plant-based inspiration!
 (Or other tofu favorites like: Easy Baked Savory Tofu & Teriyaki Baked Tofu)